ererdewubudesi/ererdewubudesi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fiest-year graduate student at [Institute of Chinese Information Processing](https://icip.bnu.edu.cn/), [School of International Chinese Language Education](https://hywh.bnu.edu.cn/), [Beijing Normal University](https://www.bnu.edu.cn/).
+I'm a first-year graduate student at [Institute of Chinese Information Processing](https://icip.bnu.edu.cn/), [School of International Chinese Language Education](https://hywh.bnu.edu.cn/), [Beijing Normal University](https://www.bnu.edu.cn/).
 I am very fortunate to be advised by [Iris (Renfen) Hu](http://irishu.cn/).
 I was an undergraduate at [Soochow University](https://www.suda.edu.cn/) and received a BA in Chinese Language and Literature.

 My research interests lie at the intersection of linguistics and natural language processing.